 Once you have the option to create so many pieces of content, you can start the process of making them contextual to specific audience segments.
 You can make content for – say – female CIOs in Russia.
 And because you’re making a ton of content, you’re not going to make “vanilla” anymore.
 You’re no longer depending on 2-3 pieces of content to reach and convert everybody.

 Once you adopt this framework, you become deeply knowledgable of how powerful these social platforms really are.
-For example, if I want to reach a CTO who went to MIT, I can use MIT colors in my creative to make it more likely for him or her to click into it.
+For example, if somebody wanted to capture my attention as a Jets fan, they could tie Jets references into their content or ad creative.
 Imagine being able to scale that concept over many job titles, locations, schools, and organizations.
 You can literally make a piece of content that starts with “Hey, are you 28 years old?”

 After a detailed conversation about this, you can’t imagine how fast 100 pieces of content actually starts feeling too little!

 If you don’t have a team, start by picking the content formats you’re best at

 If you had the option to go back in time and buy up beachfront property in Malibu for pennies on the dollar, would you do it?

 The number one asset for you no matter what you do – whether you’re a financial advisor, whether you’re in real estate, whether you sell sneakers, or whether you’re trying to run for mayor – is attention.
 You need other people’s attention before you can tell them what you want from them.

 Attention is the singular asset.
 And right now, the attention of the world sits in mobile devices at scale on a handful of social platforms.
 And the game is about communicating with them in written, audio, and/or video form.